Chirewa Set to Start Scholarship Despite Fulham Interest

 Chirewa made his Blues debut as a late sub in the Leasing.com Trophy tie at Colchester in November while still a schoolboy aged 16 years and 31 days with Connor Wickham the only younger player to have made his senior Town bow.

 The Zimbabwe-born, Shenfield-based midfielder is due to begin his scholarship in 2020/21 but we understand Fulham have been keen to lure him to their academy.

 “I’m not going to comment on the club because it’s unfair to do so, but he is a good prospect,” O’Neill said when asked about the interest.

 “That U15s, U16s crop that we’ve got are really good, so there is interest in those players but Tawanda is going to be here, he’s going to join as a scholar when it is safe to do so.

 “He’s had a little bit of a sniff in and around the first team at the moment, which is great and he’ll be one over the next 12, 18, 24 months that will be pushing people to try and get that regular spot in the first team where he wants to play.

 “You see it now, there are more and more younger players playing in the Premier League, Billy Gilmour is a good example the other night with Chelsea, and I think clubs will have to start looking at what they’re developing internally because they’re not necessarily go out there and spend vast sums of money.”

-O’Neill says he has no concerns regarding the interest in Chirewa or rumours that Liverpool are interested in left-back Albie Armin, another of this summer’s full-time recruits.
+O’Neill says he has no concerns regarding the interest in Chirewa or rumours that Liverpool are interested in central defender Albie Armin, another of this summer’s full-time recruits.

 “I’m not worried about that situation at all,” he added.
 “There has been interest in him [Chirewa] and there has been interest in a few other players in that group.